darrenleung1208hk/spring-boot-realworld-example-app/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'io.darren.realworld example app' is invalid and this project uses 'io.darren.realworld.example.app' instead.
+* The original package name 'io.darren.realworld-example-app' is invalid and this project uses 'io.darren.realworldexampleapp' instead.

 # Getting Started